BlackArbsCEO/mixture_model_trading_public/README.md

 	- example in sklearn
 	- demo strengths and weaknesses
 3. Nonparametric mixture models
-	1. bayesian mixtures using sklearn and pymc3
+	1. bayesian mixtures using sklearn and pymc3? pyro?
 		- demo strengths and weaknesses
 	2. dirichlet mixtures
 		- demo strengths and weaknesses
-	3. gaussian processes using sklearn and pymc3
+	3. gaussian processes using sklearn and pymc3? pyro?
 		- demo strengths and weaknesses
 4. Designing the strategy
 	1. hypothesis/theory